senacor-hackathon-cloud-2021/gcp/appEngine/flexible/README.md

 The deployment itself is triggered with the command `gcloud app deploy app.yaml --version 1 --image-url=sebastianneb/senacor-hackathon-node-service:v0.0.1`.
 The command has to be executed in the directory where the `app.yaml` is located.

-I also created a seperate service account for this specific service (the default one and the test one)
+I also created a separate service account for this specific service (the default one and the test one)

-While doing this the first time thwe following error occured:
+While doing this the first time thwe following error occurred:

 ```bash
 ERROR: (gcloud.app.deploy) sebastianneb/senacor-hackathon-node-service:v0.0.1 is not in a supported registry.
 Supported